Shopify/javascript/testing/README.md

 ## Coverage

-Generating a test coverage report can help you identify areas of the code that are lacking tests.
-Coverage reports can be integrated with CodeCov and Circle CI to ensure sufficient coverage with every checkin.
+Generating a test coverage report can help you identify untested code.
+Coverage reports can be integrated with CodeCov and Circle CI to ensure team-specific coverage targets are met with every checkin.
 See the [CodeCov Integration Guide](https://vault.shopify.com/Codecov-integration) for more information.

 Here are some recommended ways to generate coverage: